-Sending a care package to your college kid is one of the easiest ways to make sure they still feel all the love and attention you’re desperately missing showering them with IRL (because nothing says “I miss you” like eight bags of Goldfish crackers).
-Regardless whether you’re a crafter or a baker (or none of the above), it’s easy to put together a great college care package that will make your child smile.
+Sending a care package to your college student is one of the easiest ways to ensure they still feel all the love and attention you’re desperately missing showering them with IRL (because nothing says “I miss you” like eight bags of Goldfish crackers).
+Whether you’re a crafter or a baker (or none of the above), it’s easy to put together a great college care package that will make your child smile.
 However, it’s just as easy for that care package to become a box of good intentions.

-When my daughter was in college I loved making every box I sent personal and fun, even if it was just sticking colorful notes with funny, ridiculous poems to the inexpensive bags of snacks inside.
+When my daughter was in college, I loved making every box I sent personal and fun, even if it was just sticking colorful notes with funny, ridiculous poems to the inexpensive bags of snacks.
 Whatever I thought would make her day brighter —even if it was silly — was worth including.
 But while my care packages were mostly wildly successful, there were still some definite misses (see: frosted cupcakes).

 Hey, your child isn’t the only one learning as they go, right?

 Don’t want to get a failing grade in College Care Package 101?
 Here is a list of things I’d recommend avoiding.
 (Although failing at #6 is a win in my book.)